Drunk Driving: Answers To Common Questions

 What Are The Consequences Of A Drunk Driving Conviction?

 There are many.
-First, you could face time in jail or prison, steep fines and having your driver’s license suspended or revoked.
+First, you could face time in jail or prison and steep fines; and your driver’s license may be suspended or revoked.
 A drunk driving conviction can also affect other aspects of your life.
 It can lead to legal, financial, personal and professional consequences that may last for years.

 What Are Some Other Consequences?

 Your insurance company now considers you a high-risk driver.
 The result: Your car insurance rates may double or triple for several years.
 You also may lose your job.
 Some employers frown on drunk driving convictions and may request that you enter an alcohol rehabilitation program to keep your job.

 I Need My Car To Commute To Work.
 How Can I Continue To Drive If I Have My License Revoked Or Suspended?